kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_medical.txt

 - Do not cut towards yourself.
 - Watch your footing.
 - To prevent infection:
-  - Clean wounds
+  - Clean wounds.
-  - Use antibiotic ointment
+  - Use antibiotic ointment.
   - Change bandages frequently.

 ## Blisters